TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

 This repository provides two Hubitat drivers that together allow users to enable or disable ad-blocking on one or more Pi-hole® 6 instances—*either collectively or individually*—from their Hubitat environment.

-The parent driver dynamically creates and removes child devices based on a JSON configuration, aggregates each Pi-hole’s status, and provides group on/off/enable/disable commands.
-Each child device handles communication with an individual Pi-hole instance (including authentication, blocking status, and timed disables).
+The **parent** driver dynamically creates and removes child devices, aggregates each Pi-hole’s status, and provides group on/off/enable/disable commands.
+The **child** driver is used by the child device(s) to handle all communication with the individual Pi-hole instance(s), including session authentication, blocking status (on/off), and timed disable.

 ---